alexyuly/ViewScript-Runtime/README.md

 **The Compendium** provides a potential path forward for web app development.
 It reinforces HTML, CSS, and JavaScript best practices, by bridging gaps and balancing concerns holistically across the web trinity.
 It is _NOT_ intended to replace HTML, CSS, or JavaScript as fundamental web browser technologies.
 Many or most web-based content will never need the Compendium.
 Only dynamic web apps can benefit from it, and even then probably only greenfield apps with limited external integrations.

 I have three key design goals:
-- **Dramatically reduce the bloat** of web apps, in terms of dependency quality and quantity, file size, and runtime performance.
+- **To dramatically reduce the bloat** of frontend web apps,
+  - in terms of dependency quality and quantity, file size, and runtime performance.
-- **Eliminate boilerplate code** for web apps, by requiring consistent, predictable design patterns for components and systems.
+- **To eliminate boilerplate code** for frontend web apps,
+  - by requiring consistent, predictable design patterns for components and systems.
-- **Elevate ubiquitous technical terminology** in apps and products, shared across R&D by engineers, designers, and managers.
+- **To elevate ubiquitous technical terminology** in apps and products,
+  - shared across R&D by frontend engineers, designers, and managers.

-_TODO more... ✏️_
+_TODO anything else to say? ✏️_

+## Compendium Studio

+_TODO expand this section as studio is developed..._

+### Finder

+**Finder** shows a searchable tree of your open files, with a summary of the items within each one.

+### Editor

+**Editor** shows editable content for the items selected in Finder.

+### Viewer

+**Viewer** shows a preview of the items selected in Finder, which may be edited and manipulated.

-## High-Level
+## Compendium Core Spec

+_TODO expand this section as the core is developed..._

 ### Identifiers